 Innovation Accelerator Pilot Program

-The Spectrum Innovation Accelerator Pilot Program accelerates the translation of medical discoveries into better health through innovation training, mentorships and pilot funding of promising projects.
+The Innovation Accelerator Pilot Program accelerates the translation of medical discoveries into better health through innovation training, mentorships and pilot funding of promising projects.

 Goals of the Program: